KXGN-TV: CBS

 KXGN-TV's CBS subchannel (5.1) clears the entire CBS schedule.
 Some CBS programs—particularly CBS Mornings, The Price Is Right, and Let's Make a Deal—are aired one hour ahead of their usual Mountain Time Zone airings.
 The CBS Evening News is aired at 5:00 p.m. instead of 5:30 p.m. to accommodate the KTVQ 5:30 p.m. newscast.
 Even after dropping NBC from its primary subchannel, KXGN has retained the 6:00 p.m. to 9:00 p.m.
 CBS prime time block intact, opting to show syndicated programming at 9:00 p.m.

 Since 1990, KXGN-TV has been a formal member of the Montana Television Network (MTN), airing the noon and evening newscasts of KTVQ in Billings and contributing Eastern Montana news to MTN.

 NBC

-The NBC subchannel (5.2) airs NBC programming generally in pattern for the Mountain Time Zone.
-Regional newscasts from KULR-TV in Billings, with the exception of the first hour of its morning newscast, Wake Up Montana, are also shown live.
+The NBC subchannel (5.2) aired NBC programming generally in pattern for the Mountain Time Zone.
+Regional newscasts from KULR-TV in Billings, with the exception of the first hour of its morning newscast, Wake Up Montana, were also shown live.
+All NBC and KULR-TV programming was dropped from the station at the end of 2024, which resulted in the subchannel being shut down.

 Local news

 KXGN aired a daily evening local newscast under various titles, including Action 5 News and Montana East News, until 2015.
 (The title Action 5 News was used in the 1980s when Terry Kegley anchored the newscast; he also chose the name.)
 The newsgathering and production was often a one-person operation in which the anchor conducted interviews for the newscast and then produced the program with one studio camera.
-Former longtime personality Ed Agre, who joined KXGN in 1993, was once profiled by Sports Illustrated for his duties in this capacity, including traveling to produce high school sports shows.
+Former longtime personality Ed Agre (1937−2015), who joined KXGN in 1993, was once profiled by Sports Illustrated for his duties in this capacity, including traveling to produce high school sports shows.